 A popular precious metal choice for brides and grooms, 14 karat gold is best suited for engagement rings and wedding bands, hence, making them a much-preferred choice by couples.

-Gold jewellery made by 14 karat gold is more durable and affordable when compared to their successors of 18 and 24 karat gold.
-With 58.3% pure gold, this durability is a result of the mixture of other metals found in such jewellery, leading to increased resistance to scratches and dents.
+Gold jewelry made of 14 karat gold is more durable and affordable when compared to their successors of 18 and 24 karat gold.
+With 58.3% pure gold, this durability is a result of the mixture of other metals found in such jewelry, leading to increased resistance to scratches and dents.

-Although the amount of pure gold present in jewellery made of 14 karat gold decreases, this allows the jewellery to be more durable and be available in different colours such as white gold, yellow gold and rose gold.
+Although the amount of pure gold present in jewelry made of 14 karat gold decreases, this allows the jewelry to be more durable.

 18 Karat

-Another popular choice for customers, the 18 karat gold is famous for its own set of reasons, mainly since it has more pure gold present in its jewellery.
-With about 75% of pure gold making up an 18 karat gold jewellery’s composition, these result in appearing a lot more vibrant and rich in colour.
+Another popular choice for customers, the 18 karat gold is famous for its own set of reasons, mainly since it has more pure gold present in its jewelry.
+With about 75% of pure gold making up an 18 karat gold jewelry composition, these result in appearing a lot more vibrant and rich in colour.

 24 Karat